EnixWord/Hello_Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > Describe how a new developer could make use of your project.
+ Get your pc.
+ Clone this project to your local machine.

 To get a local copy up and running, follow these steps.

 ### Prerequisites
+Basic knownledge of computer.

-In order to run this project you need:
+In order to run this project you need: live server.
 <!--
 Example command: